Thursday, January 13, 2011

 The house she lives in is greener, wilder than most parts of Auroville that we have walked through (which is, admittedly, not much at all).
 The tree frogs, the grasses, the flying insects – you feel that it all sort of comes together and resonates through her work, in the many little creatures that she makes to populate her art.
 “If I were to put it in a hierarchy of values,” she replies, “I would put living in Auroville as a city of dreamers as the most inspiring thing for me.
 I feel I belong here.
 Next I would say the green, peaceful surroundings inspire me, and after that, living in Dana.
 For me it is very important to measure my breath with the rhythm of the big dream of this unique place.
 I would think that it was a coincidence – a beautiful joke of life – that the Divine put me to live in Dana, where most of the pottery-community live and work.”

 There’s a story within each piece that Saraswati crafts, so that you can gaze at it for the longest time.
 In her kitchen stove series, all of the household’s gustatory needs are found on the stove (including a delicious-loooking fried egg which threatens to ooze off its pan).
-I loved the earrings and pendants, and her Christmas fridge magnets – a row of snowmen who look like they are in the middle of a good gossip session.
+I loved the earrings and pendants, and her Christmas fridge magnets – a row of snowmen who look like they are in the middle of a gossip session.
 Amit’s favourites were, I think, this rather stern, story-book-character looking lady, and this jug which has a world around it.

 About her process of creating the pieces, Saraswati says, “Each piece goes through my hands, and this hand-crafting is the longest part of the process.
 Then it goes through the bisque fire in an electrical furnace for four hours.
 Then it’s glazed (by brush, all the tiny details are worked on and coloured here), and then it’s finally fired for another six hours.
 If I am not happy with the result, I may keep adding glazes and firing again till I am satisfied.”